Texas Caregivers for Compromise

 On September 24, 2020, Texas HHSC adopted reopening expansion guidelines that provided for essential caregivers and expanded indoor and outdoor visitation.
 However, multitudes of long-term care facilities state-wide either did not know the guidelines, misunderstood the guidelines, or are refused to follow the guidelines.

 March 22, 2021, emergency visitation was expanded for for the second time since August and while they allow more flexibility for essential caregivers and provide both indoor and outdoor visit provisions, a great number of facilities are still non-compliant.
 Family members must learn the guidelines themselves, keep up with amendments and interpretations, be full-time advocates, and provide documents as proof they are entitled to simply spend time with their loved one.

 It is our belief that every resident in long term care, regardless of disability, is entitled to those rights guaranteed by state and federal law and the Constitution of the State of Texas.
-The loss of outside visitors has resulted in the loss of the resident's right to choose a physician, make decisions about care, decline treatments, participate in family and group activities, go outdoors, practice religion, be free of abuse and neglect, use personal property, wear their own clothes, receive mail, and even vote.
+The loss of outside visitors has resulted in the loss of the resident's right to choose a physician, make decisions about care, decline treatments, participate in family and group activities, go outdoors, practice religion, use personal property, wear their own clothes, receive mail, and even vote.
 The loss of visitors has opened the door to subjective practices, reduced resident protections from the potential for abuse and neglect, increased civil and criminal liabilities in long-term care facilities, and imposed additional responsibilities on an overworked and dwindling labor pool.

 We can no longer write our way around basic civil and human rights and we must correct the dangerous precedent set in our country.
 The rights of no population of people should end the moment a pandemic begins.